What destinations can we choose from during our sailing class?

 I see that single classes are mixed with combination classes.
 Does this mean that if a student takes a combination class that they have to return to Red Hook in the middle of their class in order to pick up or drop off students?

 We realize that our students want to visit as many locations as possible during their classes, and that no one wants to return to Red Hook during the middle of a class to drop off or pick up students.
 In order to keep this from happening, students signing up for a single ASA103 or ASA104 class or a combination ASA103/104 class in many cases need to meet up with or return from our teaching vessel via ferry where ever she is located when their class begins or ends.
-These arrangements will be clarified at sign up for students signing up for a single ASA103 or ASA104 class of a combination ASA103/104 class.
 Typically students signed up for a single ASA103 or combination ASA103/104 class meet up with our teaching vessel in Cruz Bay In St. John by taking a 15 minute ferry from Red Hook.
 Students taking a single ASA104 class typically meet up with the boat in Road Town or some other location in Tortola.
-Again this is all clarified prior to sign up.
+These arrangements will be clarified before the class or classes begin.